nohac14/clobPY/README.md

 - **showClobPage**: Displays the main page with stock buttons and a search bar.
 - **showTickerPage**: Displays the ticker page with order entry, search, and terminal-like output.
-- **removeAllWidgets**: Removes all child widgets from a given parent widget.
-- **display_order_book**: Updates the terminal-like widget to show the current order book for the selected ticker.

 ## Getting Started